API Reference

 The given <project> argument must be either a project directory or a file containing the algorithm to backtest.
 If it is a project directory, the CLI looks for a main.py or Main.cs file, assuming the first file it finds to contain the algorithm to run.

-By default, an interactive wizard is shown letting you configure the brokerage and data feed to use.
-When --environment, --brokerage, or --data-feed is given, the command runs in non-interactive mode and does not prompt for input.
+By default, an interactive wizard is shown letting you configure the brokerage and data provider to use.
+When you provide --environment or both --brokerage and --data-provider-live, the command runs in non-interactive mode and does not prompt for input.

 When the --environment option is given, the environment with the given name is used.
 The given environment must be one of the live environments stored in your Lean configuration file.
 This means the environment must have the live-mode property set to true.

-When --brokerage or --data-feed is given, the live configuration is read from the command-line options.
+When --brokerage and --data-provider-live is given, the live configuration is read from the command-line options.
 In case a required option has not been provided, the command falls back to the property with the same name in your Lean configuration file.
 The command aborts if this property also hasn't been set.
-The required options depend on the selected brokerage or data feed.
+The required options depend on the selected brokerage or data provider.

 The following options are required for each brokerage in non-interactive mode: